New Zealand in the world

 About 90% of all households have access to at least one motor vehicle.
 In 2001, two in three New Zealanders travelled to work by car.
 Only one in 20 walked or ran to work.

-Only about 2% of journeys are made by bus, and even fewer by rail.
+Only about 2% of journeys were made by bus, and even fewer by rail.
 For long-distance public transport, air travel has largely replaced trains, buses and ferries, although vestigial train services survive, and the Wellington–Picton ferry services between the two main islands are important.

 Between 1962 and 1995, the number of recorded offences per 1,000 population increased nearly fourfold.